5 Things a Newly Certified Behavior Analyst Should Consider in an Employer

 - Think about your surroundings.

 Environment and accessibility can vary from job to job.
 From autism therapy center to hospital, and school to home, BCBAs have a range of settings to choose from during the search.
 Some BCBAs enjoy the convenience of treating all ABA clients in one place, whereas others see the travel time between clients as a break.
 Overall atmosphere, materials, equipment, technology, supervision and other environmental factors also affect the therapy sessions, so keep your therapeutic style in mind when choosing your home base.
-Hopebridge Evansville BCBA Kate Huggins told us about some of the benefits of working in a center: “The availability of resources and collaboration with coworkers are key benefits to working in a clinic setting, in addition to accessibility to all clients on my caseload within one building.”
+Hopebridge Evansville BCBA Cate Huggins told us about some of the benefits of working in a center: “The availability of resources and collaboration with coworkers are key benefits to working in a clinic setting, in addition to accessibility to all clients on my caseload within one building.”

 - Determine the team structure that best suits you and your work.